~ 2022 ~

 Oct.
 10 - Nov.
 14, Six Saturdays

-You are invited to a series of New Music Symposium, which provide insights into where Western Classical music is heading and how Korean-ness (Korean identity and culture) is contributing to the transformation – all with a group of highly acclaimed guest musicians across the States.
+New Music Symposium provides insights into where Western Classical music is heading and how Korean-ness (Korean identity and culture) is contributing to the transformation – all with a group of highly acclaimed guest musicians across the States.

-Joo Won Park is an electronic musician living in Michigan.
-His music and writings are available on MIT Press, Parma Recordings, ICMC, Spectrum Press, Visceral Media, SEAMUS, and No Remixes labels.
-He is the recipient of the Knight Arts Challenge Detroit (2019) and the Kresge Arts Fellowship (2020).
+Joo Won Park is an electronic musician and the recipient of the Knight Arts Challenge Detroit (2019) and the Kresge Arts Fellowship (2020).
 Dr. Park studied at Berklee College of Music (B.M.) and University of Florida (M.M. and Ph.D.) and has previously taught in Oberlin Conservatory, Temple University, Rutgers University Camden, and Community College of Philadelphia.
-He is also the founding director of EMEWS, one of the most active undergraduate all-electronics ensemble touring multiple states.
-Dr. Park is currently an Assistant Professor of Music Technology at Wayne State University.
+Park is currently an Assistant Professor of Music Technology at Wayne State University.

 Oct.
 17: Jean Ahn